Web3-Club/Blockchain-Developer-roadmap_Chinese/README.md

 # ⚠️ 免责声明

-The organization that developed this object, "Web3Club", is currently a non-profit open source community, not a company or corporationand.
+The organization that developed this project, "Web3Club", is currently a non-profit open source community, not a company or corporationand.

 All translations of the project were developed by members and contributors to the project, and any content in the project is protected by an open source licence.